nastiag67/ecgn/README.md

 So, we need to improve __recall__, the ability of a model to find all relevant cases within a dataset, while keeping the precision at an appropriate level.

+A __macro-average__ will compute the metric independently for each class and then take the average (hence treating all classes equally), whereas a __micro-average__ will aggregate the contributions of all classes to compute the average metric.
+Macro leads to a lower result since it doesn't account for the number of samples in the minority class.

 ```python